-Kong Gateway Operator reconciles Gateway
+Kong Operator reconciles Gateway

 resources differently to Kong Ingress Controller.
-Kong Gateway Operator’s approach is known as managed gateways, and the Kong Ingress Controller approach is referred to as unmanaged gateways.
+Kong Operator’s approach is known as managed gateways, and the Kong Ingress Controller approach is referred to as unmanaged gateways.

-When Kong Gateway Operator detects a new Gateway
+When Kong Operator detects a new Gateway

 , it creates a ControlPlane

-(Kong Ingress Controller) and a DataPlane
+(an in memory instance of Kong Ingress Controller) and a DataPlane

 (Kong Gateway).
 This ControlPlane